Chapbook – traduction de Sunny girls (2015) en américain par Elena Rivera.

 Greg Bem, « Yellow Rabbits Review #16: From: Sunny girls by Sandra Moussempès », Yellowrabbits, 1er mai 2017

+I like the repetition and the minimal punctuation in this piece, the way it mimics the way we think, or at least the way I think, a kind of self-talk.
 There is something Lisa-Robertson-ish about the way the author turns philosophical musings on thought and speech into poetry, into a subject for poetry.
 The thread of desire.

 Amanda Earl, « Above/ground press fav chapbooks of 2017 – part 2 » [archive], The Literary Blog of Amanda Earl, 13 fév.
 2018